ronglums/vscode-docs/docs/languages/cpp.md

 * `C_Cpp.clang_format_formatOnSave` - to format when you save your file.
 * `editor.formatOnType` - to format as you type (triggered on the `kbstyle(;)` character).

 By default, the clang-format style is set to "file" which means it looks for a `.clang-format` file inside your workspace.
-If the `.clang-format` file is found, formatting is applied according the settings specified in the file.
+If the `.clang-format` file is found, formatting is applied according to the settings specified in the file.
 If no `.clang-format` file is found in your workspace, formatting is applied according to a default style specified in the `C_Cpp.clang_format_fallbackStyle` [setting](/docs/getstarted/settings.md) instead.
 Currently, the default formatting style is "Visual Studio".
 Using "Visual Studio" formatting ensures that source code formatting will be compatible in both VS Code and Visual Studio Community.

 The "Visual Studio" clang-format style is not yet an official OOTB clang-format style but it implies the following clang-format settings: